-- 1) Textbook: Human Physiology: From Cells to Systems, by Lauralee Sherwood, Cengage Publishing; 9th Edition.
-You may choose the print or electronic version. - Print: ISBN #9781305616721, Available from MSU Bookstore, Amazon, etc. Electronic: 4 or 12-month Cengage Unlimited subscription.
-Purchase from Cengage.com. - If you only plan on taking PSL-431, but not the subsequent course PSL-432, then select the 4month subscription: ISBN #9780357700006..
-If you plan on taking PSL-432 in SS21, which uses the same textbook, you should select the 12-month subscription (it will save you money across both courses): ISBN #9780357700013. - 2) Four-Function Calculator.
-You may want this for course exams.
+1) Textbook: Choose the print or electronic version of Human Physiology: From Cells to Systems, by Lauralee Sherwood, Cengage Publishing; 9th Edition recommended (older editions are ok).

+Print: ISBN #9781305616721, Available from MSU Bookstore, Amazon, etc.

+Electronic: 4- or 12-month Cengage Unlimited subscription.
+Purchase from Cengage.com and use Course Key (MTPNNRXZRCVV) to access.
+If you only plan on taking PSL 431, but not the subsequent course PSL 432, then select the 4-month subscription: ISBN #9780357700006.
+If you plan on taking PSL 432 in SS23, which uses the same textbook, then select the 12-month subscription (it will save you money across both courses): ISBN #9780357700013.

+2) Four-Function Calculator.
+For course exams.
 You will not be allowed to use a graphing calculator, tablet, computer or your phone